nachocaru/xaprb.com/content/blog/2006-01-28-captchas-done-better.md

 # Create as many as desired by copy-and-paste...
 ?&gt;</pre>

-3. Modify the comment form.
+Modify the comment form.
 Include the above file in `wp-content/themes/default/comments.php`, and change a few lines where the form is displayed.
-At the top of the file,
+At the top of the file:

-    <pre>&lt;?php require_once("captchas.php"); ?&gt;</pre> Then, just before the SUBMIT button for the form,
+<pre>&lt;?php require_once("captchas.php"); ?&gt;</pre>

+Then, just before the SUBMIT button for the form,

 <pre>&lt;?php
 $tabindex = 5;
 $captcha_index = rand(0, count($captchas) - 1);
 ?&gt;